structurizr/structurizr.github.io/dsl/language.md

 ## perspectives

-The `perspectives` block is used to define one or more name/description perspectives for an element or relationship.
+The `perspectives` block is used to define one or more named perspectives for an element or relationship.
 See [Help - Perspectives](https://structurizr.com/help/perspectives) for how these are used.

 ```
 perspectives {
-    <name> <description>
+    <name> <description> [value]
     ...
 }
 ```